Planning Your QC Lab with APS Software: is it a Good Idea?

 However, APS software is not tailored to steer operations or prepare the shop floor for actual production.
 It works with frozen fences and, for example, handover the detailed schedule a week upfront to production.

-In a production context, capacity is defined by looking at materials: do you have sufficient materials to do what you need to do (raw materials, packaging, …) and production capacity: how do we make the best use of the available capacity to meet customer demand?
-And how do we place smart inventory buffers to ensure customer coverage is guaranteed?
+In a production context, the status of materials basically defines capacity constraints.
+For instance, do you have sufficient materials to do what you need to do (raw materials, packaging, etc.)?
+Thus, production capacity management asks “how do we make the best use of the available capacity to meet customer demand?” and “how do we place smart inventory buffers to ensure customer coverage is guaranteed?”

-The capacity of a QC lab, on the other hand, is not a function of materials & production capacity, but rather a matter of having the right equipment and the right analysts, with the right skill set available at the right time.
+The capacity of a QC lab, on the other hand, is not a function of materials and production capacity.
+It’s a matter of having the right equipment and the right analysts (with the right skill set), all available at the right time.

-Skill and qualification management is crucial in a QC lab: having the right skills (=competencies) available at the right time.
-Skills can vary in time and need to be configured in detail to optimize planning & scheduling fully.
+Skill and qualification management is crucial in a QC lab: having the right skills (i.e. competencies) available at the right time.
+Skills can vary in time and need to be configured in detail to optimize planning and scheduling fully.

 Lab scheduling is also primarily about human beings.
 Lab managers and schedulers have to consider work variation and preferences to keep the staff sharp and motivated.
 APS software typically doesn’t cover this level of detail, simply because it doesn’t have to: the focus is just different.